khaiberamin/active-directory-lab/docs/file-server-and-permissions.md

 <img src="../screenshots/file-server-and-permissions/GROUPS-sharing-share-files.png" width="600">

 - This gives all Users access to each of these folders via their respective network paths.
-In order to enforce permissions, we use the Security Tab of each Share as follows
+In order to enforce permissions, we use the Security Tab of each Share as follows:
 - right-click a Share folder and open Properties
 - In Security tab, select "Advanced"
 - Select "Disable inheritance"